Driving for us gives you the ultimate flexibility.

 BoxHawk lets you deliver packages on your own time, in your own car, and in the geographic area of your choosing.
 No schedule, no boss, no passengers—just packages.
 Combining deliveries means more earning potential.
 Most drivers can expect to take home over $20 an hour.
 Support your family, save for a rainy day, spend it on that dream vacation—it’s your money, earned on your time.

-We're currently hiring drivers in the Minneapolis/St. Paul area only.
+We're currently hiring drivers in the Denver, and Minneapolis/St. Paul area only.

 If you sign up for another city, we'll let you know when we get there!

 We send payments to the email address you applied with via Google Wallet